 A. Yes, unless you take an Educational or Medical Leave.
 Students who are not enrolled for one or more semesters without a Leave must reapply to the University.

 Q. What if I have completed my coursework but am finishing my Directed Research Project and/or the Student Learning Portfolio?

 A. If you have completed your coursework but have to finish the Student Learning Portfolio you must enroll in GS-700 to maintain your enrollment in the University up until and including the semester you wish to graduate.

 Q. How do I enroll in GS-700?

 Q. How many courses should I take each semester?

 A. It depends on how fast you want to complete the program.
 If you are a full-time student you probably want to take four courses per term.
 If you are part-time, you should not take more than two courses per term.

 Q. How many required course are there and how many electives do I have to take?

 A. As stated above, you must take eight required courses and five electives.

-Q. Are there prerequisites or a required sequence of courses?
+Q. Is there a required sequence of courses?

 A. No, but you must take all core course prior to taking PPA 697 (Directed Research) so we recommend that you take as many of the required courses as early as possible.

 Q. How do I decide which electives to take?